SATADRU-BISWAS/Anything-LLM-Pre-configured-and-customized-Full-Stack-RAG-System-Private/README.md

 ## PDF denoising and cleaning in Colab

-Below is a ready-to-copy README.md in clean, professional Markdown format.
-No placeholders, no comments — just paste it directly into your GitHub repository.

 ---

 📄 Batch PDF Processing Pipeline with OCR, LangChain & ChromaDB

-This repository implements a production-grade batch PDF ingestion pipeline designed for RAG (Retrieval-Augmented Generation) systems.
+This implements a production-grade batch PDF ingestion pipeline designed for RAG (Retrieval-Augmented Generation) systems.
 It processes multiple PDFs from a Google Drive folder, automatically applies OCR fallback, performs chunking, hashing, vectorization, and finally stores processed files into structured Google Drive directories.

 ---